- All our treatments

 - Anal Incontinence

-- Check of abdominal and pelvis muscle, c section, episiotomy , incontinence…
+- Women Health for check of abdominal and pelvis muscle, c section, episiotomy , incontinence…

 - Check of abdominal area: check of diastasis (gap between rectus abdominus)

 - Check of good automatism when couging, running,… (most of the time, after a pregnancy your transverse muscle is weaker than before leading to a lack of abdominal control.
 This weakness is one of the reason of pelvic pain, incontinence, urgency…

 - Check of c-section scar and teaching auto massage

 - Check of episiotomy or tear scar and teachinh massage